cstegel/opengl-fireworks/README.md

   2. UI
   3. texture mapping
   4. bump mapping
-  5. shadows using shadow maps
+  5. shadows using shadow maps (incomplete)
-  6. shadow map antialiasing using Percentage-Closer Filtering
+  6. shadow map antialiasing using Percentage-Closer Filtering (incomplete)
   7. volumetric light scattering as a postprocess effect
   8. triggered sound where volume decays with distance
   9. kinematics system (gravity, velocity, acceleration)
-  10. particle emitters (collections of temporary 2D sprites affected by kinematics
+  10. particle emitters (collections of temporary 2D sprites affected by kinematics) (incomplete)

 # License

-Check the individual LICENSE files inside of assets/models/ directories before using the models for something other than personal use.
+Check the individual LICENSE files inside of `assets/models/` directories before using the models for something other than personal use.
 Most of the models only have a license permitting personal use.

-Files under the src/cs488 directory are copyright of the instructors of the University of Waterloo's CS 488 course.
+Files under the `src/cs488/` directory are copyright of the instructors of the University of Waterloo's CS 488 course.

-All other files are Licensed under the MIT license as explained in LICENSE.
+All other files are Licensed under the MIT license as explained in `LICENSE`.